JieyuWu/ToyotaMod/Home.md

 * [Ford](../wiki/Ford)

 # Development
 Community guides that help you contribute to openpilot, or make your own modifications to the open source code.
-There is also some high level overview of the codebase.
+Especially for common procedures, please edit a page if the instructions don't seem to work.
+It is also recommended to join the comma [Discord](https://discord.com/invite/avCJxEX) to get help from other users / developers in case you have any questions or want to share feedback.
+If you find bugs, it is probably better to report them as issues on Github than to post them on Discord.

 ## Getting Started
 * [Requirements](../wiki/Requirements)